 Aim to limit 30% of your gross income to housing costs.
-In other words, if you're taking in $3,000 per month from work, keep your rent or mortgage under $1,000 per month.
+In other words, if you're taking in $3,000 from work a month, keep your rent or mortgage under $1,000 per month.

 Make a Plan to Put Money in Savings

-When you're fresh out of college, it may be beneficial to live with family or a roommate for a while to build up savings.
-When you don't have to pay rent or a mortgage, you can pocket a lot more of your paycheck.
-If you're wondering how to save money for a downpayment start by reading this.
+When you're fresh out of college, living with family or a roommate for a while may be beneficial to build up savings.
+You can pocket more of your paycheck when you don't have to pay rent or a mortgage.

 Ask Family Members for Help

-The down payment can be the biggest hurdle when you're buying a home as a recent college graduate.
-You may not have tens of thousands of dollars sitting in your savings account.
+The down payment can be the biggest hurdle when a recent college graduate buys a home.
+You may have less than tens of thousands of dollars in your savings account.
 And you won't have profited from the sale of a previous home.